 Today the theatre is keen to foster experimental and innovative theatrical events, merging dance, music and drama to create boundary-breaking and exciting productions.
 In recent years the Barbican Theatre has hosted shows including The Black Rider, Julius Caesar and Jack and the Beanstalk, and is due to present a number of workshops and festivals as well as plays in the forthcoming year.
-The theatre is due to play a prominent role in the London 2012 Festival Programme, with several new productions commissioned for the Olympics season.
+The theatre played a prominent role in the London 2012 Festival Programme, with several new productions commissioned for the Olympics season.
 In 2015 The Barbican will present Hamlet starring Benedict Cumberbatch one of the fastest selling theatre productions of all time.

 2019 sees the opening of Andrew Lloyd Webber's Jesus Christ Superstar.

 - Hamlet, opened 05 Aug 2015, closed 31 Oct 2015